cryscan/bevy-hikari/README.md

     pub clear_color: Color,
     /// Whether to do temporal sample reuse in ReSTIR. pub temporal_reuse: bool,
+    /// Whether to do spatial sample reuse for emissive lighting in ReSTIR. pub emissive_spatial_reuse: bool,
-    /// Whether to do spatial sample reuse in ReSTIR. pub spatial_reuse: bool,
+    /// Whether to do spatial sample reuse for indirect lighting in ReSTIR. pub indirect_spatial_reuse: bool,
     /// Whether to do noise filtering.
     pub denoise: bool,
     /// Which temporal filtering implementation to use.